CASEYGUNGEON/Team-4-Project-2/README.md

 * If the user is logged in, the supplier slot is filled in with the user's username.
 * Remove items from potlucks if the User is the owner.

+#### To-do
+- Minor logic changes for smoother usage and better security
+- More fluff, such as naming potlucks